MoreColors123/movecontrolnet/README.md

 Installation:
 1. Install Tampermonkey
-2. Select a script in this repo that you wish to use.
-View the file and click the Raw button at the top of the file to view its source
+2. View the scriptfile and click the Raw button at the top of the file to view its source
 3. Copy the source
-4. Open Tampermonkey in your browser and click the Add Script tab (icon with a plus symbol)
+4. Open Tampermonkey in your browser and add a script
 5. Paste the source into the script window and hit save.
+6. Run your browser

+Works in Firefox for me.
+If it doesn't work, its likely due to ad blockers or similar extensions.